aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 Both `read()` and `pread()` are blocking calls, and the call will wait until data is returned.

-Read will return the number of successful bytes, and it is the user responsibility to call read() with the correct offset again if the return value is not equal to count.
-In a case of DMA timeout (3 seconds), EIO will be returned to the user.
+Read will return the number of successful bytes, and it is the user responsibility to call `read()` with the correct offset again if the return value is not equal to count.
+In a case of DMA timeout (3 seconds), EIO will be returned.

 Possible errors:
 EIO - DMA timeout or transaction failure.
 ENOMEM - System is out of memory.

+**NOTE:** In case of any of the before mentioned errors, the FPGA and EDMA will be left in unknown state, with linux `dmesg` log potentially providing more insight on the error.

 <a name="fsync"></a>
 ## Write synchronization, Read-after-Write (lack of) ordering and fsync()